Understanding CBT-AR for ARFID:

 Assessment and formulation

-Slowly and systematically practicing new or feared foods in a supportive way.Skills for anxiety and discomfort
+Slowly and systematically practicing new or feared foods in a supportive way.
+Food exposure, psychoeducation, anxiety management, and family involvement are common components across ARFID psychological interventions (Willmott et al., 2024).

-Building tolerance for uncertainty, sensory discomfort, and fear responses.Generalization and maintenance
+Building tolerance for uncertainty, sensory discomfort, fullness, and fear responses.

 Progress is paced carefully, with exposures designed to feel challenging but achievable.

-Who CBT-AR is For
+Who CBT-AR Is For

-It is often a good fit for:
+CBT-AR may be a good fit for:

 Children with extremely limited diets or sensory-based food refusal